pamlesleylu/developer-wiki/index.md

 If you seek guidance, let the pages within light your way.
 You may start by clicking on the links in the header.

-If you find that the answers to your questions are not within in this wiki, you may click [here](https://www.google.com).
+If you find that the answers to your questions are not within in this wiki, please click [here](https://www.google.com).